 In Hold Me Tight: Seven Conversations for a Lifetime of Love, author and developer of emotionally focused therapy, Dr. Sue Johnson notes the core issue always has to do with how two people are attempting to resolve the loss of connection they feel between them (which occurs instantly the moment one or both are triggered).

 Will each partner, for example, engage actions that consciously seek to restore the sense of safety in their connection, in other words, with thoughtful responses?
-Or unwittingly further the distance between them, by activating the particular defensive strategies (automatic subconscious actions) they’ve habitually learned to protect themselves with since childhood?
+Or unwittingly further the distance between them, by activating the particular defensive strategies (automatic, pre-programmed emotion-command neural pathways) they’ve habitually learned to protect themselves with … most likely since childhood?

-Note that, while the former approach requires effort and stretching to new ground (and is an essential prerequisite to cultivating partners’ capacity for creating and expressing, giving and receiving love), the latter tempts partners to take the path of least resistance, that is, to automatically go for instant and momentary relief, unwittingly, at the cost of blocking deeper yearnings, and thus, intensifying one another’s intimacy fears, such as fear of inadequacy, rejection, abandonment, etc.
+Note that, while the former approach requires conscious effort and stretching to new ground (which, by the way, is an essential prerequisite to cultivating each partners’ capacity for creating and expressing, giving and receiving love that is genuine in that it ultimately grows and nourishes health and wellbeing of both partners), the latter tempts partners to take the path of least resistance, that is, to automatically go for instant and momentary relief, unwittingly, at the cost of blocking deeper yearnings, and thus, intensifying one another’s intimacy fears, such as fear of inadequacy, rejection, abandonment, etc.

 It is in the couple dance that our most gripping fears of intimacy get us out of balance: on the one hand, the possibility of being alone, and on the other, the possibility of being so close as to become a mere extension of the other.